Life After TB: She Is Deaf, She Still Dances, She Addressed The U.N. Today

 And, she says, it's time global leaders start engaging with people who have actually felt the pain, which is why she sees her invitation to present at the U.N. as promising.

-"There are lives like mine that are at stake," Venkatesan says is the message she hoped to convey at the U.N.
+"There are lives like mine that are at stake," Venkatesan says.
+At the U.N. she concluded her remarks by saying: "Esteemed leaders, I can't hear you today, but I'll make sure you hear me — loud and clear."

 Rachel D. Cohen is an intern on NPR's Science Desk.